nuxeo/nuxeo-labs/nuxeo-labs-images/README.md

 ```

-# Third Party Tools Used
+## Third Party Tools Used
  * **Jcrop**<br/>
   Jcrop (http://deepliquid.com/content/Jcrop.html) is used in the User Interface for cropping an image

-# Notes
+## Notes
 This project needs ImageMagick to work

-This project is not unit-tested, please use with care
+Only part oif this project is unit-tested, please use with care